Are Foreclosed Properties Cheaper In The Philippines?

 I still remember during the early part of 2008 when I found myself unable to find any good deals in any of the listings of foreclosed properties that came my way.

 I was still recovering from feelings of being betrayed after how Dinna Revilla, a former real estate mentor, got arrested and became a “fallen real estate guru”.
+I was overly optimistic with investing in foreclosed properties when I invested in one of her deals.

 I was disgusted with what she allegedly did (as far as I know, the case is still pending, which is why I still use the word “allegedly”).
 The complainants were people who trusted her (some of which were people I know… myself included, although my monetary loss was insignificant compared to others’).

-My respite from real estate investing however was short-lived because I eventually met another mentor, Doctor Jon Abaquin, who was also featured in Larry Gamboa’s book “Think Rich Pinoy”(see page 155).
+However, my respite from real estate investing was short-lived because I eventually met another mentor, Doctor Jon Abaquin, who was also featured in Larry Gamboaโ€™s book โ€œThink Rich Pinoyโ€(see page 155).

 In one meetup, Doc Jon challenged me and a couple of my friends… each of us must buy a “Good” property within 90 days.